browserengineering/book/book/browsersandweb.md

 “legacy” codebase, but are _not_ legacy (meaning deprecated or half-deprecated, and scheduled to be replaced by some new codebase sometime soon) at all---on the contrary, they are vital to the world’s economy.
-For this reason, and the infeasibility of rewriting, browser engineers are forced[^12] to fix and improve rather than replace.
+For this reason, and the infeasibility of rewriting, browser engineers are forced[^forced-negative] to fix and improve rather than replace.

+[^forced-negative]: I say “forced’, which has a negative connotation, but it’s more of an iterative & continuous process of improvement.

 It’s not just urgency though---understanding the cumulative answers to these small questions yields true insights into how computing actually works, and